Decentralized computing: Origins of decentralized computing

 The origins of decentralized computing originate from the work of David Chaum.

 During 1979 he conceived the first concept of a decentralized computer system known as Mix Network.
 It provided an anonymous email communications network, which decentralized the authentication of the messages in a protocol that would become the precursor to Onion Routing, the protocol of the TOR browser.
 Through this initial development of an anonymous communications network, David Chaum applied his Mix Network philosophy to design the world's first decentralized payment system and patented it in 1980.
 Later in 1982, for his PhD dissertation, he wrote about the need for decentralized computing services in the paper Computer Systems Established, Maintained and Trusted by Mutually Suspicious Groups.
 Chaum proposed an electronic payment system called Ecash in 1982.
 Chaum's company DigiCash implemented this system from 1990 until 1998.

 Peer-to-peer

 Based on a "grid model" a peer-to-peer system, or P2P system, is a collection of applications run on several computers, which connect remotely to each other to complete a function or a task.
 There is no main operating system to which satellite systems are subordinate.
 This approach to software development (and distribution) affords developers great savings, as they don't have to create a central control point.
 An example application is LAN messaging which allows users to communicate without a central server.

 Peer-to-peer networks, where no entity controls an effective or controlling number of the network nodes, running open source software also not controlled by any entity, are said to effect a decentralized network protocol.
-These networks are harder for outside actors to shut down, as they have no central headquarters.
+By pooling distributed computational resources, decentralized networks enable robust applications such as digital content sharing, scientific computation, gaming, and collaborative work environments.
+Furthermore, these networks are harder for outside actors to shut down, as they have no central headquarters.
+This resilient structure forms the foundational architecture of blockchain networks, which rely on decentralized consensus to operate securely without a trusted central authority.